sandwichdoge/blend/README.md

 # blend
-blend 2 images into multiple instances of different alpha weight
+Blend 2 images into multiple instances of different alpha weight.

+Example use of sod library